WiktorB2004/space-invaders2/readme.md

 ### Pygame - Space Invaders

-## Author: Wiktor Byrka, Assets and idea from Tech With Tim youtube channel

-This repo includes my python portfolio project on which I developed my Version Control management and python coding.
+This repo includes my python portfolio project on which I developed my Git Version Control management and python coding.

+## Author:

+Wiktor Byrka, Assets and idea from Tech With Tim youtube channel

 # Screenshots: